naaniraj/DevOps-tools/DOCKER/DKR-🖧 Networks.md

 ### 1️⃣-Bridge Network 🌉
 in docker bride network  econtainers caommunicate with each others in  host system  ,<br>
-it's a default network mode in docker that let container communicate with vertuval networks .<br>
+it's a default network mode in docker that let container communicate with vertuval networks ,<br>
+It is a private internal network created by Docker on the host .<br>

 ### 2️⃣-Host Networking